 The local governing committee of the school represents staff, parents and a cross section of the local community.
-We comprise a myriad of different personalities, experiences, lengths of service and interests that all contribute towards providing the right mix of skills that are critical in any governing body.
+We comprise a myriad of different personalities, experiences, lengths of service and interests that all contribute towards providing the right mix of skills that are critical in any local governing committee.
 Our role is to support and challenge the leadership team in the task of delivering the strategic objective to become an ‘outstanding’ school.

 The aim of the Children and Learning focused meeting is to ensure that the needs of all children are met, both in terms of their academic and personal development.

 The workload includes the strategic overview of all matters relating to the children’s academic (progress and attainment) and personal development.
 Governors will review the analysis of each year’s S.A.Ts results, compare performance against published targets at each Key Stage and agrees future targets.
 Governors will play a major part in the curriculum related issues within the School Improvement Plan.
 In addition, Governors will review and approve curriculum-based policies.